NervanaSystems/neon/doc/source/installation.rst

 System-wide install
 ~~~~~~~~~~~~~~~~~~~

-If you would prefer not to use a new virtual environment, Neon can be
+If you would prefer not to use a new virtual environment, neon can be
 installed system-wide with

 .. code-block:: bash